Doc-Le/Project-Milestone-1/README.md

 * As a First Time Visitor, I want to easily understand the main purpose of the site and learn more about the professional.
 * As a First Time Visitor, I want to be able to easily navigate throughout the site to find content.
-* As a First Time Visitor, I want to look for information to understand what he has to offer as software development.
+* As a First Time Visitor, I want to look for information to understand what he has to offer in software development.
 I  also want to locate his social media links to see their followings on social media to determine how trusted and known he is.

 ### Returning Visitor Goals